Physical therapists examine, evaluate, and treat patients who have conditions that affect their ability to move freely and without pain.

 - We have strong inter-professional collaboration and relationships among faculty and students across the university and with our clinical partners.

-- Our Doctor of Physical Therapy, 3+3, and Doctor of Philosophy programs are accredited by the Commission on Accreditation in Physical Therapy Education.
+- Our Doctor of Physical Therapy (DPT) program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE)

 - Our faculty have clinical certifications and/or federally funded research laboratories that enhance our program.